 If these actions all seem rather arbitrary, well, they are.
 They’re what work for me at this time.
 I’ve hidden my Facebook profile in years past but this time that didn’t seem like enough.
-And I chose not to completely delete my account because the platform is the best way to reach a certain handful of friends with whom I want to keep the ability to stay in contact.
-But I’m not going to get on the site on a daily (or to be honest: a much-more-than-daily) basis any more.
+And I chose not to completely delete my account because the platform is the only way to reach a certain handful of friends with whom I want to keep the ability to stay in contact.
+But I’m not going to get on the site on a daily (or to be honest: much-more-than-daily) basis any more.
 I’ll check in once every couple of weeks, see if a friend has sent me a message and sign out again.

 I never posted much to Twitter.
-That platform was never anything more than a tool for reading what people of like mind who are more eloquent and/or informed than me were saying — the very definition of an echo chamber.
+That platform was never anything more than a tool for reading what people of like mind who are more eloquent and/or informed than me were saying—the very definition of an echo chamber.
 And I’m tired of listening to echoes.

 Relatively speaking, I don’t think I was as involved in the world of social media as most.
-Much of the reason I kept my presence on the platforms was for professional reasons: the jobs I’ve had in the past and those I’m been putting in for now all require social-media proficiency.
+Much of the reason I kept my presence on the platforms was for professional reasons: the jobs I’ve had in the past and those I’ve been putting in for recently all require social-media proficiency.
 If I want to be the digital director for a TV news station again, or some other similar occupation, I have to know what works on social media.
-The thing is: my job search, that goes back to before the pandemic, has been a frustrating exercise in futility.
+The thing is: my job search, which goes back to well before the pandemic, has been a frustrating exercise in futility.
 Yeah, I know what works on social media; that’s the least of my worries.
 What I don’t know is how to get some HR bot to let me talk to the hiring manager about a position I am both very interested in and very qualified for.
 Yes, there have been a few of those, and I have nothing to show for it.

 Whoops, sorry.
 Rant over.
 Where was I?